svanderburg/php-sblayout/README.md

 and script includes.
 We can also make pages invisible from menu sections by instantiating pages that are prefixed with `Hidden*`.

+Moreover, there are two utility functions: the `Page::computeBaseURL()` model function and the `setBaseURL()` view function to determine the base directory in which the index script resides.

 Consult the API documentation for more information.

 Examples